webplatform/docs/css/properties/border-radius/index.md

 |Description=Specifying two sets of length values separated by a forward slash equates to specifying separate lengths for the X and Y radii of the corners, resulting in elliptical corners if the X and Y radii have different lengths.
 Each set can consist of one, two, three or four values.
 }}{{CSS Property Value
 |Data Type=percentage / percentage
-|Description=Specifying two sets of percentage values separated by a forward slash equates to specifying separate percentages for the X and Y radii of the corners, resulting in elliptical corners if the X and Y radii have different percentages.
+|Description=Specifying two sets of percentage values separated by a forward slash equates to specifying separate percentages for the X and Y radii of the corners, resulting in elliptical corners if the X and Y radii have percentages resulting in different computed values (depending on the width and height of the element, different percentages might result in the same computed values; see the remarks section for more).
 Each set can consist of one, two, three or four values.
 }}
 }}
 {{Examples_Section